7 Costly Insulation Mistakes to Avoid

 Homes are definitely not cheap.
-Energy is no longer cheap and won't be for at least 50 years.
+Energy is no longer cheap.
+It won’t be for at least 50 years.
 So, why do we expect the very things that control and contain this energy in our homes and buildings to be cheap?

 It must be that energy was once so inexpensive.
 Customers tell us every day about how their builder used no insulation, or the cheapest possible.
-Imagine fiberglass in a house next to the ocean where the wind whips the spray through the wood and into the insulation!
+Imagine fiberglass in a ocean front house where the wind whips the spray through the wood and into the insulation!

-At the time, the cheaper insulation choices offset only a small cost of energy so it made sense.
+In those days, cheaper insulation choices offset only a small cost of energy so it made sense.
 Back then, energy was cheap.
-Therefore a larger investment in insulation would take longer to get back in energy savings.
+Therefore a larger investment in insulation takes longer to get back in energy savings.